Colorado Gov. Polis targets affordability in inauguration

 As a governor and former U.S. congressman who leans centrist, Polis pledged to work across the aisle, consider good ideas from both parties, and oppose government encroachment on Coloradan’s freedoms and way of life.

-“Colorado wants unity, not division, we want practical solutions, we want real results over partisan ideology,” he said.
-“Let’s continue to celebrate red and blue, rural and urban, young and old.”
+In Colorado, Polis’s moderate bent might be the only check against a more progressive, Democratic majority.

+In a tweet, GOP House Minority Leader Rep. Mike Lynch congratulated Polis but added: “we challenge you to defend the freedom/rights of ALL Coloradans.”
+In a previous speech on the House floor, Lynch had asked that Colorado’s conservative residents not be forgotten as Democrats tightened their grip on state government.

-In a ceremony that was diverse, Polis was introduced by bagpipes, two gay men’s choirs, a prayer from the Ute Mountain Ute Tribe chairman, and ceremonial cannon fire.
+In the ceremony, Polis was introduced by bagpipes, two gay men’s choirs, a prayer from the Ute Mountain Ute Tribe chairman, and ceremonial cannon fire.
 He was then sworn in aside his husband, first gentleman Marlon Reis, before the ceremony was capped by words from a rabbi.
 F-16 fighter jets then flew over the capitol.

 After the 2022 election, Polis is now joined by two other LGBTQ governors, Maura Healey of Massachusetts and Tina Kotek of Oregon.